 After Tooth Extraction

-After tooth extraction, its important for a blood clot to form to stop the bleeding and begin the healing process.
+After tooth extraction, it is important for a blood clot to form to stop the bleeding and begin the healing process.
 That is why we ask you to bite on a gauze pad for 30-45 minutes after the appointment.
-If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
+If the bleeding or oozing persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times.